epi-sam/journalR/README.md

 Sometimes, you just need to copy and paste some numbers.

-Enter journalR.
+Enter **journalR**.

 ``` r
 library(journalR)
 library(data.table) # journalR works on both data.frames and data.tables
 ```

-Once you’ve done some statistical analysis, you’ll want to format numbers for presentation.
+Once you’ve done a statistical analysis, you’ll want to format numbers for presentation.

 ``` r
 DT <- data.table::as.data.table(mtcars)